 The USAID Rule of Law Project aims to support Serbia’s judiciary and other institutions on meeting their obligations to citizens in a democratic society, and increase public confidence in a functioning, stable state.

-Today, in the premises of the Judicial Academy, the first meeting of the working group appointed by the Ministry of Justice to develop the new 2019-2024 National Judicial Reform Strategy was held.
+Today, in the premises of the High Court Council, the working group tasked by the Ministry of Justice with drafting the new National Judicial Reform Strategy for the 2019-2024 period held its second meeting.

 The USAID Rule of Law (ROL) Project is a $9.8 million initiative of the United States Agency for International Development (USAID) in Serbia.
 Starting in July 2017, the Project is scheduled to last until July 2021.